 - Align it: The key to a strong food safety culture is the shared mindset, whether it’s the CEO, plant manager or machine operator.
 Employees at every level should understand what food safety culture is and why it’s important to follow protocols that improve it.
 This can be shared through formal food safety training programs, regular small workshops or team building-sessions, and even in something as simple as signage in a break room.
 Assembling a food safety team that is representative of many levels within a company can also assure that messages are being shared as comprehensively as possible.
 Are you taking opportunities to ensure that your organization’s food safety culture approach is shared throughout the organization?

-- Make it top-down: Food safety culture should be leadership-driven.
+- Make it top-down: The initiative should be leadership-driven.
 Company executives and management must continually serve as good examples and reinforce the importance of “walking the walk” among employees.

 - Open it up: Candor is important in a food safety culture.
 A reliable assessment of food safety culture hinges on the ability of employees to honestly share their concerns, including in an anonymous way.
 To do this, many manufacturers offer surveys and other forms that assess food safety measures in place and progress toward shared food safety goals.